 The emergence of remote working and online communications is likely to reduce the growth of business travel.
 The wealthy may move to individual flights, and we could see a new segment of flights in which a business jet is leased by a small group of people.

 Our mid-term goals include the tighter integration of airport services with airlines and other partners.
 We also expect a number of new foreign airlines in 2021.
 Air India has resumed regular weekly flights, and Pobeda Airline, the largest Russian low-cost airline, will begin service from Sheremetyevo in May 2021.

 Alexander Ponomarenko is a self-made businessman who earned his fortune in Russia in the years following the dissolution of the Soviet Union.
 He was born in 1964 and began his business career in the late ‘80s and, after two decades, was listed among the wealthiest people in the world, with a fortune of more than three billion dollars.
 Over the course of his career, he has built several successful businesses in banking, commercial real estate, seaports and airports.
 Today, Ponomarenko is engaged in development and is Chairman of the Board of Directors of Sheremetyevo International Airport, the largest airport in Russia, serving more than 49 million passengers in 2019.

-Air freight and cargo, Airport construction and design, Airport crisis management, Airside operations, COVID-19, Passenger experience and seamless travel, Passenger volumes, Revenues, Safety, Terminal operations
+Aeronautical revenue, Air freight and cargo, Airport construction and design, Airport crisis management, Airside operations, Aviation's Post-Crisis Recovery Series, COVID-19, Non-aeronautical revenue, Passenger experience and seamless travel, Passenger volumes, Safety, Terminal operations